pokemon-it/docs/README.md

 - Bonus is distributed right away when user buy pack.
 - Month is maintained by `monthIndex`. e.g 682 (monthIndex) is from 8/12/2025 to 7/1/2026 while 683 is from 7/1/2025 to 7/1/2026 + 30D.
 - Every month user need maintain personal sales
-  - user will be qualified by this month and next month for first time purchase
+  - user will be qualified by 1st month and 2nd month for `first month purchase`.
-  - if user purchase next mo, then he will be qualified for month after next month, else he will not qualified for month after next month.
+  - 3rd month qualified if user purchase next month, else 3rd amonth will always disqualified.
 - Group sales will maintain 6 months only, 7th month will flush first month, 8th month will flush 2nd month. e.g let say current monthIndex is 690, my group sales is accm of monthIndex 690 + 689 + 688 + 687 + 686 + 685.
 - A referred user is qualified only if he does maintain personal sales (minimum $100).